Skip to content

 Not going to lie, the cozy color with the beach themed prints is making me want to have a nap!

-Sherwin Williams Jasper Bathroom
+Sherwin Williams Jasper in a Bathroom

-The other place that Elizabeth used SW Jasper, is in the bathroom.
+The other place that Elizabeth used Jasper, is in the bathroom.
 Here you can see it living up to its darkest potential:

 white bathroom with SW Jasper on lower half of the walls